 The 18th also features a definitely intended dogleg and lake.
 The same resort operates the Turtle Dunes Country Club, designed by Tripp Davis.
 Turtle Dunes caters to guests, members, and residents, with the upside being that, just like guests at the Fairmont, you get full access to all the excellent amenities at the Fairmont Acapulco Princess resort, including the golf academy, spas, pools, restaurants, and concierge service.
 Tres Vidas Golf Course ran along the Pacific Ocean and was designed by Robert Van Hagge.

-Tres Vidas is a residential resort and golf course; the good news is that guests at the hotel have access to the course while the bad news is that there are only ten suites.
-Still if you can get in, the private beach, lovely clubhouse, pool, and charming walkways make it worthwhile.
-Finally, the course at the Mayan Palace Acapulco is run by Vidanta Golf and is exclusively for guests.
-The course at Mayan Palace is a little shorter than other courses but its myriad sand traps make it just as challenging, if not more so.
-If you fancy playing the Mayan Palace course stay at the resort and enjoy the restaurants, spa, discotheques, tennis courts, and views across the famous ‘La Quebrada’ cliffs from where intrepid locals dive into the depths below.
+Tres Vidas is a residential resort and golf course; the good news is that guests at the hotel have access to the course, while the bad news is that there are only ten suites.
+Still, the private beach, lovely clubhouse, pool, and charming walkways make it worthwhile if you can get in.
+Finally, the Mayan Palace Acapulco course is run by Vidanta Golf and is exclusively for guests.
+The course at Mayan Palace is a little shorter than other courses, but its myriad sand traps make it just as challenging, if not more so.
+If you fancy playing the Mayan Palace course, stay at the resort and enjoy the restaurants, spa, discotheques, tennis courts, and views across the famous ‘La Quebrada’ cliffs from where intrepid locals dive into the depths below.